aozturk1/Sockets-Protocols/Assignment 4/activity1/README.md

 # Assignment 4 Activity 1
 ## Description
-The initial Performer code only has one function for adding strings to an array:
+A simple single-threaded server as Task1 and a multi-threaded server for Task2 that allows threads to grow unbounded and lastly a Task3 version that sets the number of allowed clients at a time to a fixed number.
+The program code has a function for adding strings to an array, clearing strings from a string list, finding a specific string in from the string list, displaying all the strings in the string list, delete all the strings in the string list, a prepend functionality, and a quit functionality.

 ## Protocol
 ### Requests
 request: { "selected": <int: 1=add, 2=clear, 3=find, 4=display, 5=delete, 6=prepend
 0=quit>, "data": <thing to send>}